 A tie can be trying too hard while jeans and a dress shirt plays into the used car salesman stereotype.
 Putting a little extra effort into what you wear and how you look in the morning (think clean shaven, freshly done hair) will put you miles ahead.

-Properly fitted, alter your current suits to fit properly (Contact us if you need a great tailor)
+- Properly fitted, alter your current suits to fit properly

 Bespoke is your best option at the end of the day.
 You can choose the fabric and personalization's that fit your body style.
 You do not need to worry about the cost of alterations or buying something way too big for you.